 Bosch is one of the better brands out there known for making some high-quality products – when it’s about power tools loaded with powerful features.

-Bosch GET75 6N is a top-notch electric orbital sander that comes with a powerful 7.5 Amp motor featuring dual sanding modes:
+Their top-notch electric orbital sander (GET75 6N) comes with a powerful 7.5 Amp motor featuring dual sanding modes:

 - Random orbit mode